Ways to give

 In addition to contributions from the Andersons and APi Group, HeroCare has received major funding from Wells Fargo and the Richard M. Schulze Family Foundation.

-In 2013, Regions and HealthPartners employees raised $549,000.
-With a matching contribution from HealthPartners, the campaign raised more than $1 million.
+In 2017, Regions and HealthPartners employees raised $485,000 as part of the ONE employee giving campaign.
+With a matching contribution from HealthPartners, the campaign raised more than $818,000.

 Staff donations benefit patient care, medical research and the education of health professionals throughout the organization.

-Tom Kottke, MD, a cardiologist at HealthPartners, is a physician leader of the Sharing at Work program.
-He undoubtedly speaks for many when he says, “If I can give back to the community and make it a little better, that gift will multiply itself.”
+Tom Kottke, MD, a HealthPartners cardiologist, speaks for many when he says, "If I can give back to the community and make it a little better, that gift will multiply itself."

-Terry’s story: Why he gave to the Cancer Care Center
+John's story: Why he gave to the cancer research program